samsledje/philharmonic/README.md

 pip install -e .
 ```

-You may also want to install [Cytoscape](https://cytoscape.org/) for visualizing the networks.
+We also recommend installing [Cytoscape](https://cytoscape.org/) to visualizing the resulting networks.

 ## Usage